library(readxl) # load the readxl package

 Below are multiple versions of a boxplot comparing the body weight, BW, of possums between two groups defined by the Sex variable.
 Use the code snippets and their different implementations to understand how to customise your boxplot.

-The library() function loads a package.
-Here, we load the ggplot2 package to enable the functions required to create the plot.
+library()function loads a package.
+Here, we load theggplot2package to enable the functions required to create the plot. - 2

-The ggplot() function creates a plot canvas.
-The aes() function specifies the aesthetic mappings, i.e. which variables are mapped to the x and y axes.
+ggplot()function creates a plot canvas.
+Theaes()function specifies the aesthetic mappings, i.e. which variables are mapped to the x and y axes. - 3

 library(ggplot2)